Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning goals of the chapter

-- Understanding the relevance of testing simulation software
+- What is the relevance of testing simulation software
-- Understanding the concepts of unit testing, integration testing and regression testing
+- What are the concepts of unit testing, integration testing and regression testing and how to write such tests for a simulation software
 - How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow

 ---